-EXAMPLE: Small business retirement exemption
+Example: small business retirement exemption

-After offsetting her capital losses and applying the CGT discount and the small business 50% active asset reduction, Lana has a capital gain of \$3,500.

-Lana could choose the small business retirement exemption but, as she is younger than 55 years old, she would need to pay the amount into a superannuation (or similar) fund.

-Lana decides she needs the funds to reinvest in the business and so does not choose the retirement exemption.
+- After offsetting her capital losses and applying the CGT discount and the small business 50% active asset reduction, Lana has a capital gain of \$3,500. - Lana could choose the small business retirement exemption but, as she is younger than 55 years old, she would need to pay the amount into a complying superannuation fund or a retirement savings account. - Lana decides she needs the funds to reinvest in the business and so does not choose the retirement exemption.